bravoalpha79/Googly-cricket-glossary/README.md

     Under "App information", copy the Heroku git URL.

-8. In your project workspace CLI, in the root directory, enter
+8. In Gitpod workspace CLI, in the project's root directory, enter

     `heroku login`

     Follow the instructions to login.

-    Enter the command copied form Heroku App Dashboard:
+    Enter

     `git remote add heroku <Heroku Git URL>`

-    where `<Heroku Git URL>` is the Heroku git URL copied from the Heroku App Dashboard in Settings.
+    where `<Heroku Git URL>` is the Heroku git URL copied from the Heroku App Dashboard in Settings (step 7 above).

     Finally, enter